Pers8/obsidian-files/Tle IB English.md

 #### **What is a text :**
 - A **text** is:: defined as anything from which information can be extracted, and includes the widest range of oral, written and visual materials present in society (image, literary and non-literary written text and extracts, media texts, radio and television programs,...)
 #### **What is textual analysis**
+?
-- Textual analysis :: is the systematic exanimation of a text or aspects.
-Analysis :: means to break down in order to bring out the essential element or structure.
-To identify parts and relationships, and to interpret information to reach conclusions.
+- To break down in order to bring out essential elements or structure.

 #### **Analysing texts: 5 keys considerations**
 ?